Edward Bouchet: Professional life

 After earning his PhD, Bouchet was unable to find a university teaching or research facility position due to racial discrimination.
-He moved to Philadelphia in 1876 and took a position at the Institute for Colored Youth (now Cheyney University of Pennsylvania), where he taught physics and chemistry for the next 26 years.
+He moved to Philadelphia in 1876 and took a position at the Institute for Colored Youth, now Cheyney University of Pennsylvania, where he taught physics and chemistry for the next 26 years.
 He resigned in 1902 at the height of the W. E. B. Du Bois-Booker T. Washington controversy over the need for an industrial versus collegiate education for black people.
 A new all-white board preferred industrial education and eliminated the Institute's collegiate program.

-Bouchet spent the next 14 years holding a variety of jobs around the country.
 Between 1905 and 1908, he was director of academics at St. Paul's Normal and Industrial School in Lawrenceville, Virginia (later St. Paul's College).
 He was then principal and teacher at Lincoln High School in Gallipolis, Ohio, from 1908 to 1913, when arteriosclerosis forced him to retire.

 Death

 Upon retirement, Bouchet moved back to New Haven.
-He died there in his childhood home at 94 Bradley Street in 1918 after a six-week illness caused by high blood pressure.
+He died there in his childhood home at 94 Bradley Street in 1918 after a six-week illness caused by high blood pressure, at age 66.
 He never married and had no children.
 He was buried in an unmarked grave at New Haven's Evergreen Cemetery.
 In 1998, Yale University placed a headstone on Bouchet's grave.